ringcentral/ringcentral-chatbot-python/README.md

 # ringcentral-chatbot-python

-RingCentral Chatbot Framework for Python
+RingCentral Chatbot Framework for Python.

+For js developer, we have [ringcentral-chatbot-js](https://github.com/tylerlong/ringcentral-chatbot-js)

 ## Features